radwinskis/RadGEEToolbox/docs/featurelist.rst

 The most commonly used remote sensing data management and image processing workflows are built-in to RadGEEToolbox, so you can more easily get to your goal: an informative dataset, stored in a friendly format.

-RadGEEToolbox is about **quality-of-life** for everday Google Earth Engine users.
-Every function is very useful for everday tasks not otherwise readily achievable using the GEE API alone.
+RadGEEToolbox is about **quality-of-life** and **comprehensive features** for everyday Google Earth Engine users.
+Each function is very useful for common tasks not otherwise readily achievable using the GEE API alone.

 **Table 1.** Comparison of functionality between RadGEEToolbox, eemont, and geetools packages.